GSA/px-benefit-finder/README.md

 2. `main`: Serves as the integration branch for ongoing development.

-3. Feature Branches: Created for each new feature or bug fix.
+3. Feature Branches: These are created for each new feature or bug fix.
+They can be deployed to the cloud.gov `benefit-finder-dev` environment by altering the branch name which the `build_and_deploy_dev` CircleCI workflow deploys on.

 ### Pull Request Workflow